COMMUNITY

 Proper disposal of paint is important as paint can be harmful to the environment.
 The recycled paint is donated to charity organizations.

-To date, over 21,000 gallons of paint have been recycled with the help of hundreds of volunteers.
-Their time adds up to more than 11,000 hours donated to this cause.
+Thousands of gallons of paint have been recycled with the help of hundreds of volunteers who contribute more than 11,000 hours collectively to this cause.

 back to top